PundiAI/fx-validator-list/README.md

         ./run.sh mainnet
     ii) # testnet
         ./run.sh testnet
- 8. add in the logo to your directory, the logo should have the following specifications:
+ 8. add in the logo to your directory fx-validator-list/mainnet/assets/<fxvaloper-validator address>/logo.png , the logo should have the following specifications:
     a.
 Ensure it is in a .png format
     b.
 Rename it to ‘logo.png’
     c.
 File size cannot be bigger than 2MB